Education Act 1646

-The Education Act 1646 was an Act of the Parliament of Scotland (1646 c.46) that ordered locally funded, Church-supervised schools to be established in every parish in Scotland.
+The Education Act 1646 (c.
+46) was an act of the Parliament of Scotland that ordered locally funded, Church-supervised schools to be established in every parish in Scotland.
 It was passed by the Parliament at St. Andrews on 2 February 1646 in the reign of Charles I, titled "Act for founding of schools in every parish."

 The act stated that for every parish without a school and paid schoolmaster: